Back up and restore operating system with Norton Ghost

 • Choose boot device: CD-ROM

-Using Magic Partition Tool to format and partition hard disk drive:
+Then, use Magic Partition Tool to format and partition the hard drive into:

-Merge Private partition to Public partition with label Personal
+– Merge Private partition to Public partition with new label Personal

-Adjust to reduce size of Public to 5 GB
+Adjust to resize the size of the Public partition to 5 GB

-Create new partition on empty partition with label Social (Logical – NTFS)
+Create a new partition on an empty partition with the label Social (Logical – NTFS)

 Rename System partition to OS

-Install Windows XP or Windows 7/8/10 to System partition
+– Install Windows XP or Windows 7/8/10 to the System partition

-Create backup file for System partition and store this file to Public partition with name backup_system.gho
+– Create a backup file for the System partition and store this file in the Public partition with the name backup_system.gho

-Using backup_system.gho to restore System partition to OS partition
+– Using backup_system.gho to restore the System partition to the OS partition

 5/5 - (1 vote)